top of page

 Included

-Accommodation: Freedom Resort (simple hotel with en suite facility; the best available in the region.
+Accommodation: Hotel (simple accommodation with en suite facility.
 Twin rooms)

 Meals: Breakfast, Lunch, Dinner